chiseanchang0727/Projects/Data_Analysis_project.md

 - Hoever, we can not conclude that the strengthen on system A is the reason for coming back in next day.

-# Investigate the reason
+## Investigate the reasons

 - Since the metric ,dungeon play times, reflects how strong a chararcter is, it is a good guessing that the system A may contribute to character's ability.

-- Following pie chart shows that system A is the major contribution before level 28.
+- Following pie chart shows that system A is the major contribution before level 28 of the retained-status users.

 <img src="https://user-images.githubusercontent.com/113814545/225538450-ad1b69cb-4a6f-440c-aae5-6a947bcafb92.png" width="300">